In this blog, we are going to set up and configure the Prometheus Operator.

 Download the bundle.yaml file from the Prometheus Operator GitHub repository to define the Prometheus Custom Resource Definitions and the Prometheus Operator.

-To deploy the Custom Resource Definitions (CRDs) to the cluster, use the following command.
+Use the following command to deploy the Custom Resource Definitions (CRDs) to the cluster.

 kubectl create -f bundle.yaml

-These resources will be deployed in the default namespace.
+These resources will be deployed in the default namespace, and currently, only the Prometheus Operator and the CRDs are deployed.

 kubectl get deployments -n default